POOJA-TELAVANE/Road-Accident-Severity-Classification/README.md

 11- created app.py, procfile, requirements.txt, prediction file, get_model.py files for streamlit and Heroku

-12- Build the app woth the help of Streamlit and deployed it as web app using Heroku
+12- Build the app with the help of Streamlit and deployed it as web app using Heroku